smileyborg/UIView-AutoLayout/README.md

 	*	Cons: Doesn't support some use cases, incomplete compile-time checks, must learn syntax, hard to debug
 *	Apple Interface Builder
 	*	Pros: Visual, simple
-	* 	Cons: Difficult for complicated layouts, cannot dynamically set constraints
+	* 	Cons: Difficult for complicated layouts, cannot dynamically set constraints, not always WYSIWYG
 *	**UIView+AutoLayout**
 	*	Pros: Simple, built directly on top of the SDK, minimal third party code
 	*	Cons: Not the most concise or pure expression of layout code